Andre-Profitt/3D-World-Model/README.md

 ```

 ## Configuration
-All hyperparameters are defined in `wm_config.py`.
+All hyperparameters are defined in `wm_config.py` (formerly `config.py`).
 You can adjust model architectures, training settings, and environment parameters there.

 ## Project Structure
 - `envs/`: 3D navigation environment.